Education in India

 Nephrologist Salary

-Nephrologist in Government sector can expect to get nearly Rs.50,000 to Rs.60,000, depending upon his experience and expertise.
-Besides they are also entitled to various other associated with it, such as Free accommodation, medical coverage, pension, paid vacation, sick days, and holidays as well as a flexible work schedule.
-Nephrologist engaged in Corporate sector can expect anything between Rs.80,000 to Rs.1,00,000 per month.
+Nephrologists in Government sector can expect to get nearly Rs.50,000 to Rs.60,000, depending upon his experience and expertise.
+Besides they are also entitled to various other associated with it, such as free accommodation, medical coverage, and pension, paid vacation, sick days, and holidays as well as a flexible work schedule.
+Nephrologists engaged in a Corporate sector can expect anything between Rs.80,000 to Rs.1,00,000 per month.
+Nephrologists with an excellent track record running their own clinic have the ability to earn much more.